 What is a value proposition?

-- It’s pain-focused: How will your product fix the customer’s problem or improve her life?
+- It’s pain-focused.
+How will your product fix the customer’s problem or improve their life?

-Don’t confuse brand slogans, catchphrases, or even a positioning statement with a value proposition as they are different things.
+Don’t confuse brand slogans, catchphrases, or even a positioning statement with a value proposition as they're different things.

 Here’s a visualization that will help you avoid that trap.